Edge-guided Low-light Image Enhancement with Inertial Bregman Alternating Linearized Minimization: Introduction

+{\y For model \eqref{eq1}, many researchers are devoted to estimating a fine reflectance map.
+For example, a dual reflectance estimation method was proposed in \cite{jia2024low} to improve the performance of the Retinex model.
+Following this line, the weighted fractional-order total variation and dark channel prior were applied in \cite{ma2023low} to enhance the reflectance part.
+Wu et al. \cite{wu2023retinex} replaced the traditional prior with a convolutional neural network-based implicit regularizer to restore the reflectance map.
+Furthermore, Liu et al. \cite{liu2023lowlight} applied two implicit regularizers to adaptively fit both reflectance and illumination priors.
+A similar idea was presented in \cite{wu2022uretinex}.
+These works have competitive results in enhancing low-light images, however, most of them lack the theoretical guarantee. }

-where the first term is the data fidelity term, $\Phi(\cdot)$ and $\Psi(\cdot)$ are the prior regularizers for $R$ and $L$, respectively, $\beta$ and $\alpha$ are positive parameters to balance the different terms.
-Based on the Retinex model, many crafted prior were designed to tackle the low-light image enhancement task.
-To better preserve fine details, Gu et al. \cite{gu2019novel} utilized the modified total variational model to fractional order for low-light image enhancement.
-The ADMM with convergence guarantee was proposed by adding auxiliary variables to solve the model.
-However, when their model faces the non-uniformed light image, the enhanced image may be unsatisfied.
+To better preserve fine details, Gu et al. \cite{gu2019novel} utilized the modified total variational model to fractional order for low-light image enhancement. {\y The alternating direction method of multipliers (ADMM) with convergence guarantee was proposed by adding auxiliary variables to solve the model.} However, when their model faces the non-uniformed light image, the enhanced image may be unsatisfied.
 To overcome this disadvantage, Ma et al. \cite{ma2022retinex} improved the model with a weighted map without theoretical analysis.
 By extending the fractional-order gradient total variation, small-magnitude details are maintained in the reflectance and the illumination is more likely piecewise smooth.
+Since the edge of an image refers to the curves changing sharply, and gradient can represent that ``change'' in the image \cite{catte1992image}.
+Most edge detection methods rely on the computation of image gradients.
+However, lower contrast often indicates smaller gradient magnitudes.
+Accordingly, the edge information cannot be obtained directly from the observed image.
+The authors in \cite{9056796} attempted to manipulate the gradient magnitudes of the reflectance to boost the contrast.
+By multiplying the gradient of the reflectance part with a constant, more clear edge information can be collected.
+This strategy has also been employed in \cite{li2018structure,wu2023retinex} for edge extraction in the context of low-light image enhancement.
+Drawing from these exemplary studies, it is evident that edge information is essential in low-light image enhancement.